DLXPlugins/photo-block/readme.txt

 == Changelog ==

+= 1.1.5 =
+* Released 2025-05-07
+* New feature: Ability to hide the caption text in overlays.
+This can be used to create advanced effects.
+* New feature: Overlay select boxes have been replaced with more compact ButtonGroup components.
+* New feature: Now works in GenerateBlocks 2.0 query loops.
+* New Feature: Added in transforms to the regular Image block.
+* Bug fix: Exclude per-device hide behavior from saving in Global Styles.
+* Bug fix: Fixed ScreenshotOne icon during the initial view.

 = 1.1.1 =
 * Released 2025-05-07
 * There were a few critical errors when requesting a new ScreenshotOne image.